 View and control the screen of another Mac on your network.
 See Share the screen of another Mac.

 Create powerful scripts, tools, and even apps.
 See the Script Editor User Guide.

-Get details about your Mac, check its warranty, and see how to free up space.
+Get details about your Mac, check its warranty, and learn how to free up space.
 See the System Information User Guide.

 Access the complete UNIX operating system in macOS.
 See the Terminal User Guide.

 Customize VoiceOver, the screen reader built into macOS.
 See the VoiceOver User Guide.

 You can change the look of the menu bar, desktop picture, Dock, and built-in apps by choosing a light or dark appearance in System Preferences.

 During downtime, or if you reach the time limit set for apps in Screen Time preferences, app icons are dimmed and an hourglass icon is shown.
 See Schedule downtime in Screen Time.